 The provincial-level data administration authority of the place where a registration institution is domiciled conducts day-to-day administration of the institution and receives and handles public opinions regarding registration activities.
 Where a registration institution practices outside its domicile and engages in illegal or non-compliant conduct, the provincial-level data administration authority of the place of practice shall coordinate with the institution’s domicile provincial-level data administration authority.
 Where disagreements cannot be resolved through consultation, the national data administration authority shall provide guidance to resolve the issue.

 The national data administration authority shall formulate annual evaluation standards for registration institutions and conduct examination of evaluation outcomes.
 Registration institutions shall, by March 31 of each year, report the previous year’s Data Property Rights registration business to the provincial-level data administration authority of their domicile, ensuring that the materials reported are true, accurate, and complete.
 The domicile provincial-level data administration authority shall conduct annual evaluation of registration institutions and submit the evaluation results and related materials to the national data administration authority by April 30 each year.
+Where potential risks are found through evaluation, effective measures shall be taken to handle them promptly and properly.

 Article 13.
 Withdrawal of registration institutions.
-A registration institution that wishes to withdraw from Data Property Rights registration business shall report to its domicile provincial-level data administration authority at least two months in advance and submit a withdrawal plan.
+A registration institution that wishes to withdraw from Data Property Rights registration business shall report to its domicile provincial-level data administration authority at least six months in advance and submit a withdrawal plan.
 The domicile provincial-level data administration authority shall make a decision on the withdrawal plan within 20 working days of receiving the report and plan.
 If withdrawal is approved, the relevant information shall be submitted to the national data administration authority within five working days of approval.
-Upon review and approval by the national data administration authority, the matter shall be publicly disclosed on the National Data Property Rights Registration Service Platform, and the National Data Property Rights Registration Institution Catalogue shall be adjusted.
+Upon review and approval by the national data administration authority, the registration institution shall completely transfer all Data Property Rights registration materials and related data preserved by it to another surviving registration institution designated by the provincial-level data administration authority.

 Chapter 3 Registration Procedure